opnsense/docs/source/manual/how-tos/haproxy.rst

 -------------------------------

 Now its nearly done.
-The only thing that needs to be configured for HAProxy is a Frontend.
+The only thing that needs to be configured for HAProxy is a Public Service.
-A Frontend is a a group of bound ports which are used for incoming connections.
+A Public Service is a a group of bound ports which are used for incoming connections.
-From this Frontend we need to know which backend the request will routed to.
+From this Public Service we need to know which backend the request will routed to.
 For this, the previously configured action is needed.
+If you got multiple domains on one IP, you differentiate them with rules!
+Don't create multiple Public Services.

-To create a new Frontend, click the `+` button:
+To create a new Public Service, click the `+` button:

+(Picture is from Previous Version but it still looks as good as the same)

 .. image:: images/haproxy_frontends.png